 - Their CMS uses relative URLs (which they shouldn’t, but some still do).

 - They’re web designers.
-Web designers (many, but not all of course) are notorious for using relative URLs because it makes the process of moving a website to a new domain much easier for them as they won’t have to edit any URL links throughout the site — but the client will end of paying the price in duplicate content.
+Web designers (many, but not all of course) are notorious for using relative URLs because it makes the process of moving a website to a new domain much easier for them as they won’t have to edit any URL links throughout the site — but the client will end up paying the price in duplicate content.

 Ironically, the reality is that editing internal site links on a mass basis is not too difficult in most cases, as you can simply use a find & replace tool to do the job.
 Granted, on larger sites with lots of external links it will be more work, as you’ll then have to go back and manually edit the domain of each external URL link.